yanfeng98/fork-verl/README.md

 verl is a flexible, efficient and production-ready RL training library for large language models (LLMs).

-verl is the open-source version of **[HybridFlow: A Flexible and Efficient RLHF Framework](https://arxiv.org/abs/2409.19256v2)** paper.

 verl is flexible and easy to use with:

 - **Easy extension of diverse RL algorithms**: The hybrid-controller programming model enables flexible representation and efficient execution of complex Post-Training dataflows.
 Build RL dataflows such as GRPO, PPO in a few lines of code.